 The Audit Committee holds regular meetings with Management, the Chief Internal Auditor and external auditor.
 The Audit Committee also meets on an ad hoc basis to consider special issues requiring its attention.
-The Chairman of the Audit Committee summarises the reviews conducted by the Audit Committee and highlights the major issues in a report for submission to the Board for consideration by Directors.
-During 2011, the Committee met on two occasions.
+The Chairman of the Audit Committee summarises the reviews conducted by the Audit Committee and highlights the major issues in a report for submission to the Board for Directors' consideration.
+In 2013, the Audit Committee held two meetings.